Home > Bed + Bath > Relaxation > Rice-Filled Microwave Hand Warmers

 Our mini warming pads feature a great-to-grip jelly bean shape.
 Heat in a microwave for 20-30 seconds to deliver up to 30 minutes of soothing heat.
 Perfect for pockets!
 A clever thumb loop helps make sure the beans don’t budge when slipped inside a coat or sweater pocket.
 This is an excellent ScrapBusters project or use up some of your favorite 5” charm square pre-cuts.
-We offer a downloadable pattern in three sizes plus a set of super cute tags.
+We offer a free downloadable pattern in three sizes plus a set of super cute tags.

 As with anything you plan to heat in a microwave, we recommend 100% cotton fabric and thread.
 This includes the optional thumb loop.
 Look for cotton twill tape, ribbon, or try what we used: cotton shoelaces.